Phil Harris, Owner and formulator, LifeBuild Health Formula's

 This same study goes on to say:

-Cat’s Claw, a well known herb from the Amazon rainforests has a strong traditional reputation as an antiviral and anti-inflammatory, as well as for digestion, even showing that it supports DNA repair.
-The research supports its traditional uses.
+Cat’s Claw is a well known herb from the Amazon rainforest that has a strong traditional reputation as an antiviral and anti-inflammatory as well as for digestion, even showing that it supports DNA repair.
+The research does support its traditional uses.